Julien-R44/bentocache-docs/content/docs/options.md

 Levels: `global`, `operation`

 The maximum amount of time (in milliseconds) that the in-memory lock for [stampeded protection](./stampede_protection.md) can be held.
 If the lock is not released before this timeout, it will be released automatically.

+This is usually not needed, but can provide an extra layer of protection against theoretical deadlocks.

 ### `logger`